 I am a PhD Candidate at the department of Cultural Anthropology at Uppsala University.
-In general, my research regards cultural objectification – the making and becoming of (national) tradition and identity.
-These larger processes are examined through cultural and natural (environmental) commercialization and commoditization in Iceland.
-I am relatedly interested in questions pertaining to authenticity.
+In short, my research regards young adult Icelanders’ dwellings in nature—analysed through the two concepts of ecology and vulnerability.
+I am also interested in questions pertaining to heritage and commodification.

 I have a joint-honours MA degree in Social Anthropology and Philosophy from University of Aberdeen, Scotland (2013-2017); during which I spent one year as a philosophy exchange student at Iceland University (2015-2016).
-Further, I have a master’s degree in Cultural Anthropology obtained at Uppsala University (2017-2018).
-I am as of now a PhD Candidate at the department of Cultural Anthropology here at Uppsala University (2018-2022).
+Furthermore, I have a master’s degree in Cultural Anthropology from Uppsala University (2017-2018).
+I am as of now a PhD Candidate at the department of Cultural Anthropology at Uppsala University (2018-2022).

-In addition to my research focused on Iceland, I have also partaken in one project in the Komi Republic of Russia about the formation, performance and experience of Northern landscapes.
-There I wrote about the ephemerality of landscapes—their definitional fleetingness, if you will—and the potential means with which art practice can communicate this ephemerality; that is, the productive and informative ways with which artistic practice and expression is able to 'avoid' objectifying cultural phenomenon.
+In addition to my research in Iceland, I have also partaken in one project in the Komi Republic of Russia about the formation, performance and experience of Northern landscapes.
+There I wrote about the ephemerality of landscapes—their definitional fleetingness, if you will—and the potential means with which art (practice) can communicate said ephemerality (or, irreducibility).
+That is, the productive means of artistic practice to communicate cultural concepts.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.